Love and Spices:

 In a bowl, beat the eggs with the sugar and vanilla extract.

-With a hand mixer on medium speed, add the ricotta, beat until smooth and slowly add the mascarpone.
+With a hand mixer on medium speed, add the ricotta; beat until smooth, then slowly add the mascarpone.

 Add the flour 1/4 cup at a time, mix in the baking powder, then beat until well-blended and smooth.